kellyjonbrazil/microsim/README.md

 # microsim (Microservice Simulator)

+> See my series of articles on [microservice securiy patterns](https://blog.kellybrazil.com/2019/12/05/microservice-security-design-patterns-for-kubernetes-part-1/) to see `microsim` in action

 The purpose of this project is to be able to easily set up kubernetes deployments with somewhat realistic/controllable traffic and attacks to test load balancing, WAF, and other security solutions in the cluster.

 Also available on Docker Hub: